We are at the forefront of providing the commercial sheep market improved maternal genetics. (See our Lleyn sheep for sale.)

 In 2011 we started recording with Signet.
 This was the next inevitable forward step.
 I wanted to get a couple of years of back data under my belt to input at once, so we could hit the ground running.
 Signet is very important it allows a more complex level of in flock performance evaluation as well as a cross flock evaluation where there is flock connectivity.
 This evaluation looks at all current and historic data for the individual, the offspring and the individual's parentage as far back as is known, even if the data is recorded on other farms.

 Signet figures and their Estimated breeding values (ebvs) are what allows us to select the best breeding individuals.
 To buy rams from other Signet recorded flocks on prospective performance with a reasonable level of certainty.
 This has allowed us to pick up breeding momentum.
 The sheep are getting better every generation in terms of commercial performance indicators, which we are now seeing clearly on farm.

 This has culminated in us winning the most improved Signet recorded Lleyn breeding flock in 2015.
 Because we do not register our sheep with the breed society, all our best sheep are available for the commercial sheep farmer for their flock improvement.

-Our flock performance figures are now on par with the best pedigree flocks.
+Our flock performance figures now exceed the best pedigree flocks.
 We believe our flock selection policy is far more onerous than it would be on a smaller breeding unit with any pedigree bias, and is based solely on a practical commercial driven ideology.
 We do not keep sheep around just because they look pretty and might sell for lots of money in this particular society sale; they have to perform for the commercial sheep farmer.
 This means that the best possible Lleyn sheep for sale and their all important genetics are available at the best possible price for the commercial sheep farmer.
 Performancelleyns.